-One of the main reasons people pursue swinging is simply to connect and build relationships with other regular people who also enjoy sex.
+One of the main reasons people pursue swinging is to connect and build relationships with other regular people who also enjoy sex.
 This is not to say that swingers cannot be kinky as many are.
-The important distinction to make is that just like some people in monogamous relationships can be kinky and have fetishes, so can some people in non-monogamous relationships such as swinging.
+The important distinction is that just like some people in monogamous relationships can be kinky and have fetishes, so can some people in non-monogamous relationships such as swinging.

 If you have certain kinks or fetishes such as BDSM or group play, you should communicate that with potential partners to see if your desires match up.
-If you and your partner are instead simply looking to meet another couple for dinner and then have a separate night away, many swingers are also looking for that same thing!
+If you and your partner are simply looking to meet another couple for dinner and then have a separate night away, many swingers are also looking for that same thing!
 The most important thing is open communication between you, your partner, and any potential play partners.

 Another common misconception that people have about swinging is that they think it is cheating.
 This belief exists because most people in our society are only used to monogamous relationships where two people are committed both emotionally and sexually only to each other.

 Although monogamy is the most common type of committed relationship, it is not the only valid one.
 Cheating is about breaking a partner’s trust and engaging in relationships that have not been agreed upon.
-Couples who establish and abide by a set of rules regarding their sexual activity are not committing adultery by swinging, being polyamorous, or having various forms of open relationships.
+Couples who establish and abide by a set of rules regarding their sexual activity are not committing adultery by swinging, being polyamorous, or having various open relationships.

-Some swinging couples set boundaries such as only playing with others when they are in the same room, not sleeping with the same couple too often, or playing separately only when their partner approves of the individual they are interested in.
+Some swinging couples set boundaries such as only playing with others when they are in the same room, not sleeping with the same couple too often, not doing swinger sleepovers, or playing separately only when their partner approves of the individual they are interested in.
 Some couples set boundaries on particular sex acts.
 What boundaries you set (if any) is completely up to you and your partner.
 As long as you both respect the rules you both agreed to follow and communicate with each other honestly, you can have a successful, healthy non-monogamous relationship.

 Similarly, many people are just not meant for monogamy and being with only one person for the rest of their life.
-There is nothing wrong with that and it does not mean that you love your partner any less.
+There is nothing wrong with that, and it does not mean that you love your partner any less.
 Pursing swinging is a great way to stay with your partner and ensure that both of your needs are met, both sexually and emotionally.
 Many swingers have even said that swinging strengthened their bond as a couple and helped them grow closer together.